jakoenterprise/documentation/source/includes/_process-reference.md

 # Process Reference

 This is a list of frequently run processes.
+There's [a gist with a bunch of useful scripts](https://gist.github.com/rpnzl/403a88cbe41c32a7dd08ccab7ad958e9) that we've compiled over time, too.

 1. [**Deploy**](#deploy-to-staging-or-production) the UBIQ or KicksUSA Magento applications to staging or production.